Bluebaritone21/M-Interpreter/README.md

 Use `python3 main.py filename.m` to run a M program.

-You Might want to run:
+You Might want to run (in the same Directory as the repo.):

 ```bash
 mkdir ~/Mlang